Montepinsynd History, Family Crest & Coats of Arms

 Migration of the family from Normandy to England continued for centuries as seen by Richard Pynson (died 1530) who was a Norman by birth, but was naturalized on 26 July 1513.
 He became a printer in London.
 "From his method of working it is clear that he learnt the art in Normandy, probably in the office of Guillaume le Talleur."

 Burton Pynsent House is a historic country-house in the parish of Curry Rivel, Somerset.
 It was built in 1765 for William Pitt, 1st Earl of Chatham, after he inherited the estate from Sir William Pynsent (1642-1719.)
 "It was the property of Sir William Pynsent, Bart., and, with other estates, was left by him to the great Earl of Chatham, in testimony of respect for his character."
 Pynsent Column stands on Troy Hill, a spur of high ground about 700 m north-east of the house.

-Important Dates for the Montepinsynd family
+Early History of the Montepinsynd family

 This web page shows only a small excerpt of our Montepinsynd research.
 Another 99 words (7 lines of text) covering the years 1094, 1642, 1719, 1689, 1679, 1765, 1765, 1790, 1859, 1818, 1864 and 1850 are included under the topic Early Montepinsynd History in all our PDF Extended History products and printed products wherever possible.